LibraryBeales/marinemarine/index.md

 ## Sentiment Analysis

 Show the change in sentiment over time relevant to known and unknown events.
+Compare sentiment changes in time of the two publications.

-##
+## Topic Modeling

+Compare the two publicaitons?

 ## Authors